 As I stated earlier, it’s amazing the number of contractors injured or killed and it appears this is becoming a more serious problem as the numbers have increased.
 A sharp rise in US contract workers killed on the job

 We hired an outside contractor to do some work on a new production line we were installing and it involved electrical and concrete work.
-The main mode of transport within the facility was by man-lift, elevator or stairs with man-lift being the main one and the rule was if you rode the man-lift you didn’t carry a backpack, tools or other cumbersome items.
+The main mode of transport within the facility was by man-lift, elevator, or stairs with man-lift the main one, and the rule was if you rode the man-lift you didn’t carry a backpack, tools, or other cumbersome items.
 If you dropped it someone could be injured below or if it got caught riding up you could fall.
-Our maintenance crew knew to take their carts and equipment up by the elevator.
-The outside contractor didn’t go through any safety orientation as the company assumed all would be well.
+Our maintenance crew knew to take their carts and equipment by the elevator.
+The outside contractor didn’t go through any safety orientation as the company assumed all would go well.

-The very next day the company had every manager doing recertification on every employee in their department.
-I had to watch all 60 of my staff get on the lift, one at a time go up one flight, get off and then come back down one flight.
-Documented it for all and then had myself recertified.
+The very next day the company had every manager do recertification on every employee in their department for the man lift.
+I had to watch all 60 of my staff get on the lift, one at a time go up one flight, dismount, and then come back down one flight.
+Documented it for all the world to know and then had myself recertified.
 A fun evening was had by all.
 Here lies the problem.
-When you don’t take care of business the right way the first time, by proper training, proper documentation, you wind up spending and wasting time documenting while trying to keep production going full speed just to cover the company’s ass.
+When you don’t take care of business the right way the first time, with proper training, and proper documentation, you wind up spending and wasting time documenting while trying to keep production going full speed just to cover the company’s ass.

 However, this will not be a problem at your facility and you will be in full control if you follow these guidelines: